JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 redundant, as DSL functions like `jvm()` or `iosSimulatorArm64()` cover the same use cases while being much more straightforward and concise.

-To reduce the confusion and provide clearer guidelines, all presets-related APIs are now deprecated and will be removed from the public API of the Kotlin Gradle plugin in future releases.
+To reduce the confusion and provide clearer guidelines, all presets-related APIs are now deprecated in the public API of the Kotlin Gradle plugin.
 This includes:

 * The `presets` property in `org.jetbrains.kotlin.gradle.dsl.KotlinMultiplatformExtension`
 * The `org.jetbrains.kotlin.gradle.plugin.KotlinTargetPreset` interface and all its inheritors